 Location, Location, Location

 We’re located at Fort Worden State Park in Port Townsend, Washington on the Olympic Peninsula.
-The Fort is home to the Lifelong Learning Center and education organizations including: Centrum Arts, Port Townsend Marine Science Center, Madrona Mindbody Institute, Goddard and Peninsula Colleges and two history museums.
-Our students have the opportunity to attend music performances, marvel at an Orca skeleton, take a yoga class, get a massage, learn about the history of the Fort or visit with students in other programs over a beer in one of the three on-site eateries.
+The fort is home to the Lifelong Learning Center and education organizations including: Centrum Arts, Port Townsend Marine Science Center, Madrona Mindbody Institute, Goddard and Peninsula Colleges and two history museums.
+Our students have the opportunity to attend music performances, marvel at an Orca skeleton, take a yoga class, get a massage, learn about the history of the fort or visit with students in other programs over a beer in one of the three on-site eateries.
 Or if you’re looking for a little quiet time, take hike on the beach or on the trails that span the 434-acre park.

 Beyond the gates of the park, you’ll be welcomed by the historic Victorian port community of Port Townsend.
 In addition to bookstores, coffeehouses, restaurants and one of the most highly acclaimed movie theaters in the region, you’ll discover a community rich in traditional and skilled trades.
-Visit the boatyard and see the renovation of the Western Flyer, the boat John Steinbeck chartered for his tour on the Sea of Cortes; or enjoy the historic buildings downtown and local neighborhoods filled with Victorian architecture The School, in partnership with the Northwest School of Wooden Boatbuilding and CedarRoot Folk School, is committed to the goal of making Jefferson County one of the top places in the West to learn skilled trades by 2020.
+Visit Boat Haven marina and see the renovation of the Western Flyer, the boat John Steinbeck chartered for his tour on the Sea of Cortes; or enjoy the historic buildings downtown and local neighborhoods filled with Victorian architecture The school, in partnership with the Northwest School of Wooden Boatbuilding and CedarRoot Folk School, is committed to the goal of making Jefferson County one of the top places in the West to learn skilled trades by 2020.